Scrutinizing the Alignment Limit in Two-Higgs-Doublet Models. Part 1: $m_h = 125$ GeV: Setup of the numerical analysis

 We perform a flat random scan over this parameter space using the public code \texttt{2HDMC}~\cite{Eriksson:2009ws} for a precise state-of-the-art computation of the couplings and decay widths of the various Higgs states.
 Only points satisfying stability of the scalar potential [cf.~\eq{stability}], coupling perturbativity and tree-level S-matrix unitarity are retained.
 We also require the $S$, $T$, and $U$ Peskin-Takeuchi parameters~\cite{Peskin:1991sw} to be compatible with their corresponding values derived from electroweak precision observables~\cite{Baak:2014ora}.
 These constraints are also checked by means of \texttt{2HDMC}.

 Next we impose constraints from the non-observation of Higgs states other than the one at 125~GeV.
 From the LEP direct searches for light Higgs states, we consider the cross-section upper limits on $e^+e^-\to Zh/H$ and $e^+e^-\to Ah/H$ from~\cite{Barate:2003sz} and~\cite{Abbiendi:2004gn} respectively.
 For very light $A$ below $9.5\gev$, the limits from Upsilon decays \cite{Domingo:2008rr} are important, for which we follow the implementation in \texttt{NMSSMTools\,4.6.0}~\cite{nmssmtools}.
 Moreover, we consider the limits from CMS on light pseudo scalars decaying into $\mu^+\mu^-$~\cite{Chatrchyan:2012am} in the mass range $m_A=5.5$--$9$ and $11.5$--$14$~GeV, which are relevant in particular in Type~II models.
 The limits from LHC searches for additional heavy Higgs states are also taken into account.
 These include the model-independent limits from the searches for $H\to ZZ^{(*)}\to 4\ell$ from ATLAS~\cite{ATLAS-CONF-2013-013} and CMS~\cite{Chatrchyan:2013mxa} and for $H\to ZZ^{(*)}\to 2\ell 2\nu$ from CMS~\cite{CMS-PAS-HIG-13-014}.
 However, these limits are easily evaded in our study where it is the $h$ that has $C_V^h=\sbma>0.99$, while $HVV$ couplings behave as $\cbma$ and $|\cbma|\leq 0.14$.
 (This also holds true in view of the Moriond 2015 update of the Higgs data~\cite{Khachatryan:2015cwa}.)
 More important are the limits from $H,A\to\tau\tau$ searches in gluon-fusion or associated production with a pair of $b$ quarks from ATLAS~\cite{Aad:2014vgg} and CMS~\cite{Khachatryan:2014wca}.
 These are particularly relevant in the large $\tanb$ region of the Type~II models where a significant enhancement of the down-type fermion coupling to the neutral Higgs states occurs.
 Finally, the limits derived from the pseudoscalar search $A\to Zh, h\to b\bar{b}$ from ATLAS~\cite{Aad:2015wra} and CMS~\cite{CMS-PAS-HIG-14-011} are imposed.
-(Limits from other searches, like for $A\to Z\gamma$ \cite{CMS-PAS-HIG-14-031} or $hh\to b\bar{b}b\bar{b}$ \cite{Khachatryan:2015yea}, have no effect on the results; the very recent CMS limits on $A\to ZH$ and $H\to ZA$~\cite{CMS-PAS-HIG-15-001} are not taken into account but will be commented upon in Section~\ref{cross-sections}.)
+(Limits from other searches, like for $A\to Z\gamma$ \cite{CMS-PAS-HIG-14-031} or $hh\to b\bar{b}b\bar{b}$ \cite{Khachatryan:2015yea}, have no effect on the results.)
 To evaluate all these constraints, production of the $H$ and $A$ via gluon-gluon fusion (ggF) and via associated production with a pair of bottom quarks (bbH,bbA) are computed at NNLO QCD\footnote{The NNLO corrections for ggF are only computed for the top quark loop, as those for the bottom quark loop are very small.} accuracy using \texttt{SusHi-1.3.0}~\cite{Harlander:2012pb}, while the vector-boson fusion (VBF) mode for the $H$ is computed at NLO with \texttt{VBFNLO-2.6.3}~\cite{Arnold:2008rz}.